Principle Investigator

 Alumni

 Dr Mohamed Soliman did his PhD in our group (2020-2024), where he worked on developing anti-microbial peptide-based hydrogel designed for wound healing applications.
-After completion of his, he started a Postdoctoral Research Associate position at Brunel University.
+After completion of his PhD, he started a Postdoctoral Research Associate position at the University of Southampton.

 Dr Reem Alazragi was a Postdoctoral Research Associate in our group (2021-2022).
 She worked on developing peptide hydrogels designed for 3D scaffolding of skin derived cells for wound healing.
 In 2022, she moved to the University of Jeddah to take an Associate Professor position at the Department of Biological Science.